multivendorx/MultiVendorX/readme.txt

 14. Show Multiple Seller in Single Product.

 == Changelog ==

+= 4.1.13 - 2024-06-17 =
+* Added     - Compatibility of WooCommerce 8.9.3.
+* Added     - Option for choosing products for which refund is requested #765.
+* Fix       - Modified the refund management flow and added synchronization between the main order refund and suborder refund #763.
+* Fix       - Vendor store name was coming twice on the vendor store page and we have added fix for this accordingly #759.
+* Fix       - Added fix for the issue with the vendor shipping while adding them from the admin interface #766.

 = 4.1.12 - 2024-06-04 =
 * Added     - Compatibility of WooCommerce 8.9.1.